gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 ```

-This command installs the Azure Information Protection Network Discovery service by using the SQL Server default instance that runs on the server, named **SQLSERVER1.**
+This command installs the Network Discovery service by using the SQL Server default instance that runs on the server, named **SQLSERVER1.**

 As with the previous example, you are prompted for credentials, and then the command displays the progress, where the install log is located, and the creation of the new Windows Application event log.